fleschutz/PowerShell/Docs/open-cortana.md

 ## open-cortana.ps1 - Launches the Cortana app

-This script launches the Cortana application.
+This PowerShell script launches the Cortana application.

 ## Parameters
 ```powershell